Can I File for Bankruptcy If I Make a Lot of Money?

 • life insurance policy premiums.

-If you don't pass the means test, it's likely that you'll be able to reorganize your debt under Chapter 13 bankruptcy (or Chapter 11 bankruptcy, in some cases).
-In this chapter, you'll pay your disposable income into a three- to five-year repayment plan.
-After it's complete, the court will discharge most remaining unsecured debt balances.
+If you don't pass the means test, you might qualify to reorganize your debt under Chapter 13 bankruptcy (or Chapter 11 bankruptcy if your expenses exceed the allowed amounts).
+In Chapter 13, you'll pay into a three- to five-year repayment plan.
+After completion, the bankruptcy court will discharge most remaining unsecured debt balances.

 Each bankruptcy chapter offers different benefits that help solve distinct financial problems.
-So, you'll want to consider more than the amount of money that you make when deciding which form of bankruptcy is right for you.
+So, you'll want to consider more than the money you make when deciding which bankruptcy chapter will work for you.

 For instance, here are a few examples of issues that might make filing for Chapter 13 bankruptcy a better option than a Chapter 7 case: